david-zwicker/cv-mouse-burrows/documentation/parameters.md

 * `cage/rectangle_buffer = 5`: Margin by which the estimated cage rectangle is enlarged before it is located by fitting.
 * `cage/refine_by_fitting = True`: Flag determining whether the cage rectangle should be refined by using fitting to locate the cage boundaries.
 * `cage/restrict_to_largest_patch = True`: Determines whether the cage analysis will be restricted to the largest patch in the first thresholded image.
+* `cage/threshold_basic = otsu`: Determines the basic method that is used for thresholding.
+The default is `otsu`, which implements and automatic threshold.
+Alternatively, a number between 0 and 255 can be given, which is then used directly.
 * `cage/threshold_zscore = 0.5`: Factor that determines the threshold for producing the binary image that is used to located the frame of the cage.
 The threshold is calculated according to the formula thresh = img_mean - factor*img_std, where factor is the factordetermined here.
 * `cage/width_cm = 85.5`: Measured width of the cages/antfarms.
 The width is measured inside the cage, not including the frame.
 * `cage/width_max = 800`: Maximal width of the cage.
 This is only used to make a plausibility test of the results